Quartinal/SWAB/README.md

 **(7** You should now have an unblocked Google search page.
 If you don't, feel free to submit an issue and I will try to help.

-### Please note that this isn't a browser, so you can't go back from a page once you're on it.
+### Please note that this isn't a browser, so you can't go back once you're on a page.
 The back button doesn't do much (I learned this also 💩).